tanawadeatharva/BharatVECTO/Documentation/User Manual/4-command-line-arguments/cmd.md

 ![](pics/cmd3.png)

-It is possible to start the VECTO simulation via command line without graphical user interface.

 The Vecto 3.x commandline tool can be used to start simulations from the command line and  runs without  graphical user interface.
 If multiple job-files are specified or a job-file contains multiple simulation runs (i.e., multiple cycles and/or loadings) these simulations are executed in parallel.

 ###General Notes